o-y/artemis/README.txt

 The KMP project offers first class transpilation/browser support for most packages from the Kotlin and Java standard libraries [6] and also provides a number of auto-generated JavaScript bindings [7] and browser entrypoints [8] using Dukat [9] and interoperability-focused APIs [10] to support depending on JavaScript/TypeScript libraries from Kotlin projects [11].

-The long-term vision of Artemis is to expose a framework for writing progressively enhanced server-side rendered (SSR) web apps with island based client hydration, allowing a static-first rendering approach where interactivity is a scoped concern, only being shipped what JavaScript (or Web Assembly) is required.
-This architecture reduces bundle size, improves loading speeds and allows graceful degradation for non-JavaScript clients.
+The long-term vision of Artemis is to expose a framework for writing progressively enhanced server-side rendered (SSR) with optional support for client-side interactivity provided by Kotlin KMP.

 planned features (unordered):
   - transition to the Kotlin K2 compiler [12] once it fully supports KMP.